 Local pride in the face of colonial oppression is the subtext of the Taj Mahal Palace Hotel located directly behind The Gateway to India.

 Its patron, the Parsi industrialist J.N.
 Tata, is said to have built the old Taj as an act of revenge after he was refused entry to what was then the best hotel in town, the “white only” Watson’s.
-The ban proved to be its undoing, Watson’s disappeared long ago, but the Taj still presides imperiously over the seafront, the preserve of Mumbai’s air-kissing jet set, visiting cricket teams and heads of state.

 I glide up a romantic staircase under stunning crystal chandelier before spilling into the bustling Sea Lounge.
 Located on the Palace Wing, Sea Lounge offers old colonial charm with art deco furniture and a live pianist enhanced by its spectacular view of the Arabian Sea.

-It is considered to be a city institution for traditional Afternoon Tea and features an elaborate buffet spread of classic English delicacies as well as local Indian favourites complimented with a selection of the world’s finest teas and coffees.
+It is considered to be a city institution for traditional High Tea and features an elaborate buffet spread of classic English delicacies as well as local Indian favourites complimented with a selection of the world’s finest teas and coffees.

 High Tea at the Taj Hotel in Mumbai is best enjoyed just before sunset and if you’re smart you’ll call ahead and request one of the tables located beside a window so you can gaze out at swarms of colourful sari’s which linger and loiter at the Gateway to India below.